OpenPanzerProject/OP-Config/README.md

 ![Open Panzer](http://www.openpanzer.org/images/github/openpanzeropconfig.png)
-# The TCB (Tank Control Board)
+# Introduction
-Open Panzer is a project to develop open source products for the RC tank market.
-The TCB is a highly capable control board designed specifically for RC model tanks, but also suitable for halftracks, cars, or even battleships.
+  * Open Panzer is a project to develop open source products for the RC tank market.
+  * The TCB (tank control board) is a highly capable circuit board designed specifically for RC model tanks, but also suitable for halftracks, cars, or even battleships.
+It has its own firmware repository, [see here](https://github.com/OpenPanzerProject/TCB)
+  * OP Config is a desktop application used to configure the many options on the TCB and to simplify flashing new firmware to the TCB.
+The repository you are in now contains the source code for the OP Config application.
+It was developed with the open source application software called ["Qt"](http://www.qt.io/developers/).
+Specifically we used Qt Creator 3.4.1 using Qt 5.4.2.

 ## Resources
 For more information on the Open Panzer project, see the [OpenPanzer Wiki](http://www.openpanzer.org/wiki).
 To discuss the project, feel free to join the [Open Panzer Community](http://www.openpanzer.org/forum/).
+To download a compiled version of OP Config for installation in Windows, see the Open Panzer [Downloads page](http://www.openpanzer.org/downloads).

 ## General Users
-If you don't intend to modify the source code or care about any of the nitty gritty details, that's fine.
-And you don't even need to be here!
-Instead go to the [OpenPanzer Wiki](http://www.openpanzer.org/wiki), learn how to get your own TCB board, [download](http://www.openpanzer.org/downloads) the OP Config Windows desktop program, and start tanking!
+If you are not a developer, you probably don't need to worry about anything on this site.
+Instead, go to the Open Panzer [Downloads page](http://www.openpanzer.org/downloads) and get your own installable version of OP Config.

 ## Developers
-The processor used on the TCB is an ATmega 2560 and the firmware can be compiled in the Arduino IDE.
-If you want to modify the source code, either clone the TCB repository if you are familiar with Git, or simply click the **Download ZIP** button at the top right of this page.
-Extract the ZIP file to your computer.
-Inside the ZIP file enter the `TCB-master` folder and copy the **libraries** and **OpenPanzerTCB** folders to your Arduino Sketches directory.
-You may already have a libraries folder in your sketches directory - if so, that's fine, just overwrite it (this will simply add the new libraries).

-Then open `xxx\Sketches\OpenPanzerTCB\OpenPanzerTCB.ino` with the Arduino IDE to see the sketch code.

-To compile or upload the code from the Arduino IDE, go to the Tools menu and make sure the Board is set to "Arduino Mega or Mega 2560" and make sure the Processor is set to "ATmega2560 (Mega 2560)".

-Most of the functionality actually resides in the many C++ libraries.
-These will be in your `Sketches\libraries\` folder and they will all begin with the prefix **OP_**.
+OP Config was developed using Qt Creator 3.4.1 using Qt version 5.4.2.
+Code is written in C++.
+The executable version on the [Downloads page](http://www.openpanzer.org/downloads) was compiled for Windows using the MinGW 4.9.1 32-bit compiler.
+Qt is well-known for being cros-platform compatible so it should be possible to compile a version for use on other operating systems such as Mac OS X, but I don't have any environment other than Windows to develop in at present.
+If you want to compile this source for another operating system feel free, and please let me know!

+For those curious, we are using [Inno Setup 5.5.8](http://www.jrsoftware.org/isinfo.php) to create the installer package.
+We are using [WinSparkle](https://github.com/vslavik/winsparkle) for the auto-update feature - this would probably have to be changed for a non-Window version, but it is based on the widely used Mac project called [Sparkle](https://sparkle-project.org/) so that should not be too difficult.
+There are no other external dependencies aside from various libraries bundled with Qt.

 ## License
-Firmware for the TCB, as well as the source files for OP Config (the desktop configuration program) are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+Source files for OP Config are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.